rjrodger/patrun/README.md

 ### A fast pattern matcher on JavaScript object properties.

-Need to pick out an object based on a subset of it's properties?
+Need to pick out an object based on a subset of its properties?
 Say you've got:

 ```JavaScript
 { x:1,     } -> A